ossec/ossec-docs/docs/manual/output/picvis-output.rst

 Start up PicVis
 ---------------

-On picviz side, an OSSEC template is available in the template directory and Picviz should be run like this:
+On the picviz side, an OSSEC template is available in the template directory and Picviz should be run like this:

 .. code-block:: console